 Super cute jewelry made in Toronto.
 Customize it with your (or your friends) initials.

-Providing timeless fine jewellery for the contemporary individual.
-Jewellery for both men and women.
+Providing timeless fine jewelry for the contemporary individual.
+Jewelry for both men and women.

 A past colleague of mine makes these fun and funky clay earrings here in Toronto.

 Oz & Ella

 Opt out of holiday cards that mean nothing, and instead shop for ones that look like art and can be personalized.
 Snail mail is not dead!
 Who doesn’t love to get something in the mail still?

 Words & Wonders

 Afrocentric stationery with cute and colourful holiday cards.